codess-aus/AZ-220/renew.md

 ### EdgeHub desired properties
 The module twin for the IoT Edge hub is called $edgeHub and coordinates the communications between the IoT Edge hub running on a device and IoT Hub.
 The desired properties are set when applying a deployment manifest on a specific device as part of a single-device or at-scale deployment.

+1. Which of the following choices is a required component for an Azure IOT Edge implementation?
+- **IOT Edge modules**
+- IOT Edge gateway
+-  Linux OS

+2. Which of the following choices describes the purpose of the IOT Edge hub?
+- **The IOT Edge hub is responsible for deploying and monitoring the edge modules for the IOT Edge device. **
+- The IOT Edge hub is responsible for managing communication between modules and with downstream devices.
+- The IOT Edge hub is responsible for configuring device settings when the Edge device is configured as an Edge gateway.

+3. What is the purpose of the IOT Edge agent?
+- **The IOT Edge agent is responsible for deploying and monitoring the Edge modules for the IOT Edge device. **
+- The IOT Edge agent is responsible for managing communication between modules and with downstream devices.
+- The IOT Edge agent is responsible for configuring device settings when the Edge device is configured as an Edge gateway.